Locations:

 How is granulocytosis treated?

-No matter what your underlying condition, your healthcare provider can determine the most appropriate course of treatment.
-Addressing the underlying condition should also reduce the number of granulocytes found in your blood.
+No matter the condition causing your high granulocytes, your healthcare provider can determine the most appropriate course of treatment.
+Treating the condition should also reduce the number of granulocytes in your blood.

 Prevention

 Because granulocytosis is associated with many unavoidable diseases and conditions, there’s no known way to prevent it altogether.
-If you develop granulocytosis, your healthcare provider will determine the cause and recommend the best treatment for your needs.
+If you develop granulocytosis, your healthcare provider will determine the cause and recommend the best treatment.

 Outlook / Prognosis